Stephen Graham: Boiling Point (2019–2023)

-In 2021 he starred alongside his wife Hannah Walters in the film Boiling Point, directed by his Band of Brothers co-star Philip Barantini.
+In 2021, he played Andy Jones, a troubled chef, alongside his wife Hannah Walters in the film Boiling Point, directed by his Band of Brothers co-star Philip Barantini.
 A one-shot film set in a restaurant kitchen, the film was expanded from a 2019 short film of the same name.
-In October 2022, it was announced that Graham would reprise his role in a BBC One series airing in 2023 as a sequel to the film, also named Boiling Point.
+The film depicts a stressful night in a restaurant, where Graham's character covertly drinks and takes drugs until he collapses at the end of the film, in what appears to be a heart attack.
+Graham was nominated for a BAFTA for the feature film.